-Yogeshwari S Gaddam, B.E in Electrical Engineering Currently she is working at Imajey consulting engineers pvt. ltd. as a Team lead for Visual Education.
-She is passionate about understanding the physics behind complex technologies, such as motors: Induction motors, SynRM motors, and IPM-SynRM motors and explaining them in simple words.
+Yogeshwari S Gaddam, B.E in Electrical Engineering, Currently she is working at Imajey consulting engineers pvt. ltd. as a Team lead for Visual Education.
+Each day she encounters new challenges and loves the complexity that each project requires.
+Her area of interest in electrical engineering but also she is focusing on understanding the complex technology behind physics and explaining them in simple words.
+Yogeshwari has done projects such as Tesla model-3's motor(IPM-SynRM), RMF, SynRM motors, Etc.

 Synchronous reluctance motors are the electrical machines, used to convert electric energy into mechanical energy.
 It is a new giant of the electrical world.
 It is fascinating how these motors are superior to Nicola Tesla’s induction motors! the one being used for more than a century now.